NHS staff in Scotland will be given a 1% pay rise next year, the Scottish Government has announced.

 "I have also taken steps to ensure that no NHS Scotland worker can be paid below the Scottish living wage.

-"Our commitment to this pay increase, and to the living wage, for NHS workers underlines our commitment to frontline staff delivering services for the people of Scotland."
+"Our commitment to this pay increase for NHS workers underlines our commitment to frontline staff."

-The pay rise means a nurse on the most common payscale, band 5, will see their pay increase to £24,063 by October, when incremental pay is also factored in.
+The pay rise means a nurse on the most common payscale, band 5, will see their pay increase to £24,063.